Wesleyan University: Undergraduate academics

-Wesleyan offers 3–2 programs in engineering with the California Institute of Technology and Columbia University's School of Engineering.
+Wesleyan offers 3–2 programs in engineering with the California Institute of Technology and Fu Foundation School of Engineering and Applied Science.
 These programs allow undergraduates to receive degrees in five years from both Wesleyan (B.A.) and Caltech or Columbia (B.Sc., Engineering).
 Additionally, Wesleyan offers a BA/MA Program in the sciences leading to a bachelor's degree in the fourth year and a master's degree in the fifth year.
 Tuition for the fifth year of the master's degree is waived.
-Undergraduates can pursue studies in pre-medicine, pre-law, and pre-business through any major.
-Most classes at Wesleyan are small; the predominant class size for undergraduates is 10–19 students, and the student to faculty ratio is 8 to 1.